-The search for incredible Easter dessert recipes doesn’t have to be fruitless or exhausting if you’ve got this lemon cream cheese pound cake in your repertoire.
-This isn’t one of those ordinary lemon cakes, it’s one of the most decadent and yummy cake recipes you’ll make.
-It’s also quite likely to become one of your most successful Easter recipes.
+This isn’t one of those ordinary lemon cakes, this lemon cream cheese pound cakes is one of the most decadent cake recipes you’ll make.
+It’s also quite likely to become one of your most successful spring and summer recipes.

 What I Love About This Recipe